isabella232/observiq-otel-collector-k8s/examples/googlecloud/logging_application_parsing/README.md

 - stream: Stdout or sterr
 - time: The time the log was captured from the application

-When the filelog receiver reads a line from a file, the output entry looks like this:
+When the `filelog` receiver reads a line from a file, the output entry looks like this:
 - timestamp: nil
 - severity: nil
 - body: `{"log":"{\"level\":30,\"time\":1665416957021,\"pid\":1,\"hostname\":\"currencyservice-8448776d74-rpl9s\",\"name\":\"currencyservice-server\",\"message\":\"conversion request successful\"}\n","stream":"stdout","time":"2022-10-10T15:49:17.021137708Z"}`

-The generic solution is to parse this entry with the `json_parser` and use the `time` field set by the docker runtime as the log entries timestamp.
+The generic solution is to parse this entry with the `json_parser` and use the `time` field to set the entry's timestamp.
 Next we move `attributes.log` to `body`, as the `log` field contains the actual application log and we no longer require the raw entry that is currently set to `body`.

 ```yaml
 - type: json_parser